placebokkk/placebokkk.github.io/about.md

 ---
 I am a father/sport-lover/programmer living in Suzhou,China.

 I used to work in Microsoft, AISpeech and a start-up.
-Now I work as an engineer in Mobvoi, focusing on machine learning, speech and NLP.
+Now I work as an engineer in Mobvoi, focusing on machine learning and ASR technique.

-Most of my life is about my little son and basketball.
-I also coach a basketball team in spare time.
+I also teach children basketball and coach an adult basketball team in spare time.

 [github][my-github] /
 [zhihu][my-zhihu] /